mpflueger/gan-vis/docs/index.md

 ![Losses for InfoGAN at c=6](assets/infogan_c6_v5_30k_loss_plot.png){: .center}
 {% include video.html src="assets/infogan_c6_v5_30k.webm" %}
-*There is no guarantee of getting an even assignment of generator modes to data modes, as we see in this run with the same settings as above.*
+*There is no guarantee of getting an even assignment of generator modes to data modes, as we see in this run with the same settings as above, where 3 generator modes attach to one data mode, and only one to another.*

 ### Runs at $$c=20$$
 Making $$c$$ substantially larger than the number of modes of our data could be an approximate mitigation to the issues above, here are a couple training runs with $$c=20$$: